 Fleet Identity

-Indonesia’s geography shapes its navy.
+Indonesia’s geography shapes its navy more than almost any other country on this list.
 As one of the world’s largest archipelagic nations, maritime security and patrol coverage are critical responsibilities across thousands of islands and strategic waterways.

 Interesting Detail